 - Next press Ctrl+Shift+I to open the Developer Options menu (don’t worry it’s not as complicated as it looks).

-What about the risk of sharing your token?
-A password change will reset it to a new value.
+What about the risk of using your token like this?
+A password change will reset change it.